thomasms/physicstom.com/content/blog/raspberrymaths/index.md

 Cost of one kWh = <input type="number" value="0.18" id="a" name="quantity" min="0" step="0.01"/>

-<b>Cost per year</b> = €<output name="x" for="a b">5.15</output> or <output name="r" for="a b">28.6</output>&#127827;
+<b>Cost per year</b> = &#8364;<output name="x" for="a b">5.15</output> or <output name="r" for="a b">28.6</output> Rs
 </form>

-Update: As someone has pointed out, I failed to take into account the cost of the machine itself (about €80) and the expected life expectancy.
-Assuming it would last for 5 years then that does indeed put our cost up to about € 21/22 per year.
+Update: As someone has pointed out, I failed to take into account the cost of the machine itself (about &#8364;80) and the expected life expectancy.
+Assuming it would last for 5 years then that does indeed put our cost up to about &#8364; 21/22 per year.
 Still small compared to the equivalent setup on the cloud!